(Updated October 2018)

 For the HFES Proceedings, can I publish a summary of the Annual Meeting proposal I submitted for review?

 Yes.
-Once a proposal for a conference presentation is accepted for the HFES Annual Meeting, authors have the option to publish a five page proceedings paper, or up to a one-page abstract of the proposal (view an example).
+Once a proposal for a conference presentation is accepted for the HFES Annual Meeting, authors have the option to publish a five page proceedings paper, or up to a one-page abstract of the proposal.
 Regardless of the eventual publication option chosen by the authors, a full proposal must be submitted for consideration by the peer reviewers recruited by Technical Program Chairs so that they have sufficient information to determine the quality of the work for presentation at the HFES Annual Meeting.
 These strategies may help mitigate future concerns about duplicate publication in Human Factors and the Journal of Cognitive Engineering and Decision Making.

 Papers submitted to HFES that are not in the public domain will be copyrighted in the name of the Human Factors and Ergonomics Society.
 The HFES Copyright Transfer Form(PDF) must be executed before an accepted manuscript can be published.
 The form is not required until the final draft of the paper has been accepted for publication.